“Life isn’t about finding yourself. Life is about creating yourself.” — George Bernard Shaw

 This clear picture of your Future Self is what then pulls you forward into the future, fueling your motivation, and helping you make better decisions every day.

 With a clear and compelling picture of your Future Self, you will be able to better deal with setbacks and you will be able to stick with any habits or goals that you set for yourself.

 When you have a clear picture of your Future Self, you’ll find yourself paying attention to opportunities, tools, and resources to help you realize your vision.

 We like to be consistent with ourselves.

 To put it another way, we hate incongruence.
 It creates cognitive dissonance.

 If you have a vision for “future you” and your heart is really in it, you will find yourself making choices to support that vision and to bridge the gap between your current state and your desired future state.

 The real beauty here is that clarity creates courage, and when you find your courage, your find conviction.

-How To Write Your Story for the Future
+How To Write Your Story for Your Future Self

 The more clearly you can see it, the more fully you can sense it, the more you will be able to feel it, and the more you will be able to realize it, and make it come true.